Vejaynand Ramlakan: Career

 On 2 October 2011, he was appointed as Chief of SANDF Corporate Staff designate and took over the post on 1 April 2013.

 Following the release of the Nkandla report, newspapers speculated that he was due to go on early retirement in 2014.
 However, he retired quietly in May 2015.

 Death

-Ramlakan died from a suspected heart attack on 27 August 2020 in a Johannesburg hospital.
+Ramlakan died of natural causes on 27 August 2020 in a Johannesburg hospital.